Jet Airways in talks with aircraft makers, lessors to lease 6-8 planes by Dec | Business

 According to the source, the airline has also decided not to retain the aircraft currently in its fleet and instead dispose of them.

-Stating that it will initially be domestic services only, the source said Jet Airways is mulling flying to Mumbai, Goa, and Bangalore, among others, from its new base in Delhi, he said the network planning is yet to be finalized as the airline is looking for airport slots.
+Stating that it will initially be domestic services only, the source said Jet Airways is mulling to fly to Mumbai, Goa, Bengaluru, among others, from its new base Delhi, he said the network planning is yet to be finalised as the airline is looking for airport slots.

 ''We have got some slots but some fine-tuning such as appropriate timing is being done and the airline may announce this also.
 So everything is in a positive direction,'' as per the source.

-In aviation parlance, a slot is an authorization to either take off or land at a particular airport on a particular day during a specified period.
+In aviation parlance, a slot is an authorisation to either take off or land at a particular airport on a particular day during a specified time period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)